 But what about the remaining 25%?
 If you are a parent or caretaker of a child, and your child is displaying disfluencies, how do you know when the disfluencies are typical, or if they’re something more?
 Below please find Table 1, as it may be helpful in depicting signs of typical disfluencies vs. signs of stuttering.

-If you’ve read Table 1 and you feel your child is indeed displaying signs of stuttering, a bit of worry may have crept up on you, but that’s completely okay — it simply means you want the best for your child, and by researching alone you are already ahead of the game.
+If you’ve read children stuttering Table 1 and you feel your child is indeed displaying signs of stuttering, a bit of worry may have crept up on you, but that’s completely okay — it simply means you want the best for your child, and by researching alone you are already ahead of the game.
 A speech-language pathologist can help calm any worries by answering questions during a comprehensive evaluation and determine the best course of action for your child’s needs.

 What does treatment look like?

 If a speech-language pathologist has diagnosed your child with a stutter, early treatment will be very helpful and beneficial to your child.
 In particular, early treatment before 6-7 years of age is highly effective.